 Malcolm Lavoie, BA (Hons) (UBC), MSc (LSE), BCL, LLB (McGill), LLM, SJD (Harvard)

-Malcolm Lavoie is an Associate Professor in the Faculty of Law.
+Malcolm Lavoie is a Professor in the Faculty of Law.
 His research deals with property law, judicial remedies, federalism, and issues of Indigenous land tenure and jurisdiction.
 Prior to joining the Faculty of Law, he was a graduate student at Harvard Law School, where his work was supported by a Frank Knox Memorial Fellowship and a Fulbright Student Award.
 He previously clerked for the Hon.
 Justice Frans Slatter of the Alberta Court of Appeal (2012-2013) and for the Hon.
 Justice Rosalie Abella of the Supreme Court of Canada (2013-2014).
 He is a past recipient of the Canadian Association of Law Teachers (CALT) Scholarly Paper Award and the Harvard Project on the Foundations of Private Law Writing Prize.
 His scholarship has also been cited by the Supreme Court of Canada.
 In addition to his research and teaching, Prof. Lavoie is an active member of the Alberta Bar.
 In his practice, he consults on civil, constitutional, and regulatory issues.
 He has previously argued two cases before the Supreme Court of Canada.
-Prof. Lavoie is a member of the Alberta Judicial Council and the boards of the Centre for Constitutional Studies and the Edmonton Bar Association, where is currently serving a term as President.
+Prof. Lavoie is a member of the Alberta Judicial Council and the boards of the Centre for Constitutional Studies and the Edmonton Bar Association, where he is currently serving a term as President.

 - Property Law